TessaZwart/Sarcastic_Speech_Synthesis/README.md

 # Sarcastic_Transformation

-This is the code that is used to generate sarcastic speech using the FastSpeech2 model found [here](https://github.com/ming024/FastSpeech2).
+This is the code that is used to generate sarcastic speech using the FastSpeech2 model by ming024 and can be found [here](https://github.com/ming024/FastSpeech2).
+This code completely used with a few changes and additions to include Dutch synthesize.
 Additionally, the [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) is used to align the speech data.
 The speech data can be found [here](https://www.kaggle.com/datasets/bryanpark/dutch-single-speaker-speech-dataset).
 The files that are already synthesized can be found in `/synthesized_speech`.

 ## Corpus preparation